fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Using should is a bit trickier than using <i>contains</i>, but it allows for more diverse tests than <i>contains</i> which works based on text content only.

 <!-- Lista yleisimmistä shouldin kanssa käytettävistä assertioista on [täällä](https://docs.cypress.io/guides/references/assertions.html#Common-Assertions). -->
-List of the most common assertions which can be used with should can be found from [here](https://docs.cypress.io/guides/references/assertions.html#Common-Assertions).
+List of the most common assertions which can be used with should can be found [here](https://docs.cypress.io/guides/references/assertions.html#Common-Assertions).

 <!-- Voimme esim. varmistaa, että virheilmoituksen väri on punainen, ja että sen ympärillä on border: -->
 We can, for example, make sure that the error message is red and it has a border: